-Jed Dietrich, Esq., is Recognized as a Top 3 Personal Injury Lawyer in Buffalo, New York, and is Dedicated to Representing Individuals Who Have Sustained Personal Injuries.
+Jed Dietrich, Esq. is Dedicated to Representing Individuals Who Have Sustained Personal Injuries.

 Every year, between 12,000 and 13,000 women are diagnosed with cervical cancer.
 Historically one of the greatest causes of cancer-related deaths in women, cervical cancer has become less deadly in recent years due to developments in early detection methods.
 In the 1920s, the Greek physician George Papanicolaou developed a test capable of detecting cancerous cells in the vaginal secretions of the human body.
 The Pap test, or Pap smear as it is more commonly known today, allowed for cervical cancer to be detected in the early stages of development.
 In the past thirty-five years, the number of confirmed cervical cancer cases in the United States has dropped 54%.
 Despite this downward trend, cervical cancer is still a prevalent disease.